 10. The Glaciers

-The glaciers were of different sizes – many were about the size of a football field and some huge ones span over the length of hundreds of miles.
-In fact, the ice sheet that surrounds Antarctica is actually a glacier itself and it has been in existence for the last 40 million years.
+The glaciers were of different sizes; many were about the size of a football field and some huge ones spanned hundreds of miles.
+In fact, the ice sheet that surrounds Antarctica is actually a glacier itself and has been in existence for the last 40 million years.

-The occasional avalanches in the Himalayas may be a routine affair, but these majestic mountains are generally not associated with weather change on a global scale.
-The extensive researches made by geologist show that the rise of Himalayas might also have led to the rise of major ice ages in earth’s history.
-The Indian and Tibetan plates had been at each other for millions of years, giving rise to the colossal Himalayas, and the majestic Tibetan plateaus.
+Avalanches in the Himalayas may be a routine affair, but these majestic mountains are generally not associated with weather change on a global scale.
+Extensive geological research shows that the rise of the Himalayas might also have led to the rise of major ice ages in history.
+The Indian and Tibetan plates have been colliding with each other for millions of years, giving rise to the colossal Himalayas and the majestic Tibetan plateaus.

-This constant drive not only changed the earth’s topography, but it might had also initiated massive monsoons in Asia about 8 million years ago.
-Furthermore, when fresh stones were added to the topography as the mountain range rose, the chemical erosion took away a significant amount of greenhouse carbon from the atmosphere.
-This directly led to a number of ice ages that began about 2.5 million years ago, along with the rise of the Himalayas.
+This constant drive not only changed the earth’s topography, but might also have initiated massive monsoons in Asia about eight million years ago.
+Furthermore, as fresh stone was added to the topography as the mountain range rose, chemical erosion caused a dip in the amount of greenhouse carbon in the atmosphere.
+This led directly to a number of ice ages that began about 2.5 million years ago, along with the rise of the Himalayas.

 8. Gigantic Fauna

-The fact that a thriving population of such majestic megafauna went extinct of a sudden around 10,000 years ago still puzzles scientists today.
-Extended researches have attributed their disappearance to rapid warming periods that occurred towards the end of last ice age.
-At the same time, the rise of human population and their hunting spree on surrounding megafauna for food and leather also further paved the path to their extinction.
+The fact that a thriving population of such majestic megafauna became suddenly extinct around 10,000 years ago still puzzles scientists today.
+Extended research has attributed their disappearance to rapid warming periods that occurred towards the end of the last ice age.
+At the same time, the rise of the human population and the practice of hunting megafauna for food and leather also paved the way to their extinction.

 7. Mini Ice Ages

-In between large scale ice ages, several ‘little’ ice ages appear from time to time.
-These mini ice ages were not as destructive as the major ones, but they are still capable of causing famine over a significant area of habitable land.
-The last of such mini ice was recorded in the 14th century – especially in Nordic regions of Europe.
-This mini ice age was responsible for an unprecedented period of extremely cold dips in temperature over the Northern Hemisphere.
+Between the large-scale ice ages, several smaller ice ages appear from time to time.
+These mini ice ages are not as destructive as the major ones, but they are still capable of causing widespread famine.
+The last mini ice age was recorded in the 14th century in the Nordic regions of Europe.
+This mini ice age was responsible for an unprecedented period of extremely cold dips in temperature over the northern hemisphere.

-It also brought with it repeated plagues, famines and general gloom among inhabitants.
-In fact, there were extended periods of time without any summer and adverse climatic conditions only further dampened daily life.
-This might explain why the general aura of the dark ages is so gloomy.
-The universal cause behind such mini ice ages is yet to be proposed, but scientists attribute the last mini ice age to a sudden drop in solar energy.
+It also brought repeated plagues, famines and misery for the local population.
+In fact, there were extended periods of time without any summer at all, and the adverse climatic conditions made daily life difficult.
+This might explain why the general impression of the Dark Ages is so gloomy.
+The cause of such mini ice ages is yet to be found, but scientists attribute the last mini ice age to a sudden drop in solar energy.

-It is a general notion that major and mini ice ages occur after a certain interval of time which is more or less regular.
-But if we consider the alarming rate at which global warming is affecting our environment, the natural cycle of regular ice age might get altered significantly.
-In fact, according to scientists, if we follow the natural cycle, the next ice age should appear within the next 1500 years.
-But worldwide greenhouse emissions have been so high that this cycle has been significantly pushed back.
+In fact, according to scientists, if we follow the natural cycle, the next ice age should appear within the next 1,500 years.
+However, worldwide greenhouse emissions have been so high that this cycle has been significantly pushed back.

 5. Adverse Topography

 By the time the last Pleistocene ice age started, all major continents had moved into their present positions.
-When the ice age was at its peak, the contemporary topography could not have been more different than the one today.
-It was so different that the Hawaii islands were actually covered in glaciers around 18,000 years ago.
-Entire Antarctica was covered in massive ice sheets which sounds obvious, but so where large areas of Europe, North America, South America and certain parts of Asia.
+When the ice age was at its peak, contemporary topography could not have been more different than today.
+It was so different that Hawaii was actually covered in glaciers around 18,000 years ago.
+The whole of Antarctica was covered in massive ice sheets which may sound obvious, but then so were large areas of Europe, North America, South America, and certain parts of Asia.

-The entire Pleistocene epoch saw at least 20 different glaciations phenomena within it – a cyclic period of extreme freezing and receding of ice sheets.
-When periods of freezing extended, these ice sheets would cover almost all of Northern America and Canada, and then stretch over present day Greenland.
-Scientists estimate that at least 30% of the entire earth’s surface was covered in ice.
-But again, this much glaciation does not even come close to some ice age glaciations that had occurred well before Pleistocene epoch.
+The Pleistocene era saw at least 20 different glacial phenomena within it; a cyclical period of extreme freezing and receding of the ice sheets.
+When periods of freezing were extended, these ice sheets covered almost all of North America and Canada, and stretched over present-day Greenland.
+Scientists estimate that at least 30 percent of the entire earth’s surface was covered in ice during that time.
+Other ice ages before the Pleistocene era were even more extensive.

-Since the origin of earth and then the subsequent evolution of life, planet earth has witnessed at least five major ice ages in the entirety of its history.
-Now a normal scale ice age happens periodically in between such large scale glaciations lasts somewhere between 44,000 to 110,000 years, but if we track back to one of the earliest major ice ages, we find the biggest and brawniest of them all – the Huronian Glaciation.
+The earth has witnessed at least five major ice ages in its history.
+A normal ice age happens periodically in between large-scale glaciations and lasts somewhere between 44,000 and 110,000 years, but if we track back to one of the earliest major ice ages, we will find the biggest of them all – the Huronian glaciation.

-It was the longest recorded ice age in earth’s history in which the planet witnessed global scale glaciations in a period between 2400 to 2100 million years ago.
-It occurred for such a long duration that it expanded over two geological periods in Paleoproterozoic era.
-Then there was Cryogenian ice, which lasted for more than 200 million years.
+The Huronian glaciation was the longest recorded ice age in earth’s history in which the planet witnessed global-scale glaciation approximately 2,400 to 2,100 million years ago.
+It occurred for such a long duration that it extended over two geological periods in the Paleoproterozoic era.
+Then there was the Cryogenian period which lasted for more than 200 million years.
 The Karoo ice age went on for another 100 million years.
-The lasted of them all – the Quaternary ice age started around 2.5 million years ago and is still going on.
+The last of them all, the Quaternary ice age started around 2.5 million years ago and is still going on.

 2. Snowball Earth

-We already know, around 30% of the earth’s surface was covered in ice in the last ice age.
-Even in the most severe glaciations, only around a third of the earth is covered in massive sheets of ice.
-But again, on more than one occasion, the entire earth’s surface is known to have been smothered in ice – giving it the moniker of snowball earth.
-The glaciations in such periods have been so severe that the furthest corners of the world were deep frozen in ice.
-And the earth resembled a massive woolly ball of snow when observed from outer space.
+We already know that around 30 percent of the earth’s surface was covered in ice during the last ice age.
+Even in the most severe glaciations, only around a third of the earth is usually covered in massive sheets of ice.
+But on more than one occasion, the entire surface of the earth has been known to have been smothered in ice, earning it the moniker “snowball earth” because it resembled a massive woolly ball of snow when observed from space.

 1. The Next Ice Age

-The prospect of when the next ice age might hit us is both intriguing and spine-chilling at the same time.
-Rising levels of greenhouse gases might have thrown the natural glaciation cycle off balance, but recent researches state otherwise.
-According to scientists, there is quite a possibility that a mini ice age might happen around 2030.
-The solar activity is getting eerily similar to one that occurred during the last mini ice age of 17th – 18th century.
+The prospect of when the next ice age might hit us is both intriguing and spine-chilling.
+Rising levels of greenhouse gases might have thrown the natural glaciation cycle off balance, but according to scientists, there is a possibility that a mini ice age might happen around 2030.
+Solar activity is getting eerily similar to that which occurred during the last mini ice age of the 17th and 18th centuries.

-Since we can now predict solar cycle with greater accuracy, the prediction model depicts that solar activity will fall by around 60% within a decade of 2030.
-If we follow the subsequent natural process, this will lead to significant dips in global temperature, especially in areas other than the equator.
-But there are many who oppose this possibility with the argument that even if the solar radiation enters into levels of previous mini ice age, the warmth from man-made greenhouse gases will effectively thwart off any chances of mini glaciations.
+We can now predict the solar cycle with greater accuracy, and the prediction model depicts that solar activity will fall by around 60 percent within the next decade.
+If we follow the subsequent natural process, this will lead to significant dips in global temperatures, especially in areas away from the equator.
+But there are many who oppose this possibility with the argument that even if solar radiation was at the level of previous mini ice ages, the warmth from manmade greenhouse gases will effectively ward off any chances of mini glaciations.

-Since, most of us are more acquainted with the recent ice age only, the general notion revolving around global scale glaciations is usually limited to a few 100 thousand years, but major ice ages had been ravaging through planet earth since billions of years.
-Whenever there has been extended periods of low solar activity and continuous dips in global levels of carbon, there has been inevitable dips in temperature all around the world leading to yet another ice age.
-The present level of global warming might possibly have thrown the next imminent ice age far off schedule, but again, nature always has the last say.
+Most of us are only familiar with recent ice ages of the past 100,000 years, but major ice ages have been ravaging the planet for billions of years.
+Whenever there have been extended periods of low solar activity and continuous dips in global levels of carbon, there have been inevitable dips in temperature all around the world leading to yet another ice age.
+The present level of global warming might possibly have thrown the next imminent ice age far off schedule, but nature always has the last word.